Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     If this works we are now ready to fix the website.

-4. Fix the website:
+4. Re-upload the website to point at our service.

-    If you recall, visiting the Cloudfront static site for the Mythical Mysfits is currently empty.
     Remember you can access the website at <code>https://$MYTHICAL_WEBSITE</code> where the full name can be found in the `workshop-1/cfn-output.json` file.
 The reason for this is that the website code needs to communicate with the mysfits service and up to now it wasn't deployed.

     We have provided a script to update the website with the mysfits service load balancer name and to redeploy.
 Execute this now